 Our proven model does not conclusively predict a positive surprise in terms of FFO per share for Duke Realty this season.
 The combination of a positive Earnings ESP and a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold) increases the odds of a FFO beat.
 But that’s not the case here.
 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.

 Duke Realty currently carries a Zacks Rank #2 (Buy) and an Earnings ESP of -2.15%.

 Here are a few stocks in the REIT sector that you may want to consider, as our model shows that these have the right combination of elements to report a positive surprise this quarter:

-Healthpeak Properties, Inc. PEAK, scheduled to release earnings on Feb 11, has an Earnings ESP of +1.54% and carries a Zacks Rank of 3, at present.
+Digital Realty Trust, Inc. DLR, scheduled to report quarterly numbers on Apr 29, currently has an Earnings ESP of +1.06% and carries a Zacks Rank of 3.
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Host Hotels & Resorts, Inc. HST, slated to report quarterly figures on Feb 19, has an Earnings ESP of +1.52% and carries a Zacks Rank of 3, currently.
+CubeSmart CUBE, slated to release quarterly numbers on Apr 29, has an Earnings ESP of +3.14% and carries a Zacks Rank of 3 at present.